Clock Auctions Augmented with Unreliable Advice

 whereas the welfare of $F_1$ is equal to $H_{k_1}=1+\frac{1}{2}+\dots + \frac{1}{k_1}$, leading to a robustness of

 where the last equation is inferred by following the same steps as we did at the end of the proof of Lemma~\ref{lem:robustness_bound}.
-If we let $k_1 = n^c$ and $k_2 = n-n^c$ for any constant $c>0$, this yields the claimed robustness lower bound. \end{proof}
+If we let $k_1 = n^c$ and $k_2 = \frac{n-n^c}{\alpha}$, this yields the claimed robustness lower bound. \end{proof}